 The Real Meaning of Artisanal is Anything at All

 Given these definitions of artisanal, however, anybody can use the term to describe their food, even if few or none of these requirements are met.
-Yet, despite this, large scale food manufacturers have increasingly sought to take advantage of current increased demand for quality food for local sources, and the term artisan might be applied to foods that are manufactured on a large scale in a modern factory.
+Yet, despite this, large scale food manufacturers have increasingly sought to take advantage of the current increased demand for quality food for local sources, and the term artisan might be applied to foods that are manufactured on a large scale in a modern factory.
 Indeed, even though artisan skills imply very old skills that have been handed down over many generations, some techniques that are quite new are being recast as artisan.

 Nice Stories from Food Makers